Static overlay

 The Hostile Office is racist by design.

-Racism and exclusion are the basis of immigration policies in 2024.
-They stem from a long history of targeting ‘unwelcome’ groups of migrants based on colonial constructions of race, deservingness or who can be economically ‘useful’ to Britain.
-Racialised people from Britain’s former colonies being the most affected by raids, detention, deportation and deprivation and deprivation of citizenship.
+Racist exclusion is the basis of immigration policies .
+It stems from a long history of targeting ‘unwelcome’ groups of migrants based on colonial constructions of race, deservingness or who can be economically ‘useful’ to Britain.
+Racialised people from Britain’s former colonies being the most affected by raids, detention, deportation and citizenship deprivation.

-Since being created to manage areas including colonial and plantation business in 1792, the Hostile Office has existed to manage, regulate or prevent so-called ‘aliens’ or ‘undesirables’ from arriving and living in the UK.
-Since then, it has been used to enact laws, most of which have been designed to reduce the population of People of Colour.
-A Government report concluded that 30 years of racist immigration legislation since 1948 was created to reduce the country’s non-White population.
-The 52-page analysis set out how the British Empire depended on racist ideology in order to function.
+Since its 1792 creation, during the height of the colonial era, the Hostile Office has existed to manage, regulate and prevent people from arriving and living in the UK.
+It has been used to enact laws, most of which have been designed to reduce the population of People of Colour.
+A 2024 Government report concluded that 30 years of racist immigration legislation since 1948 was created to reduce the country’s non-White population.
+The 52-page analysis set out how the British Empire depended on racism to function.

 The innate racism in UK immigration legislation continues to shape numerous policies including the Nationality and Borders Act 2022, and ‘illegal’ Migration Act 2023.
 While the racist aims of much of this legislation are not explicitly mentioned in UK law, these immigration policies often rely on racist assumptions and White supremacist ideas.
 This is either through: